sosm/osmhistorydb-ch/README.md

 Copyright (C) 2021 (tbd.)

-Those programs and scripts published in this repository are available under the license (tbd.) (see the file LICENSE.txt).
-Existing programs and libraries have their own license which may be different from this one. (tbd.).
+Those programs and scripts published in this repository are available under the [ISC license](https://en.wikipedia.org/wiki/ISC_license) (see the file LICENSE.txt).
+Existing programs and libraries have their own license which may be different from this one.

 ## Authors and Contact